konsumer/powerball/README.md

                wise to keep this under 13 or so.                   [default: 10] --start, -s  the start-date to look at numbers.
 Format: DD/MM/YYYY --end, -e    the end-date to look at numbers.
-Format: DD/MM/YYYY
+Format: DD/MM/YYYY --old, -o    In October 2015, the pools of numbers changed.
+This forces the old number-set.                                         [boolean]

 Examples:
   powerball -c 5 -s 10/1/1999  Get 5 numbers from 10/1/1999 to now